MS with Thesis graduation procedures, MSE

 You've worked hard completing your degree and should be proud of your accomplishments!
 As you prepare to leave, there are a few administrative items to address.
 Please follow these steps to assure that there are no loose ends left as you move on to your new career.

-- Return tools and any other equipment to the Research Support Staff; Ken Kushner, Steve Bright, Ross Baldwin, Cameron Begg, Henk Colijn, Jennifer Conrad, and/or Joshua McCarty.
+5. Return tools and any other equipment to the Research Support Staff; Ken Kushner, Steve Bright, Ross Baldwin, Cameron Begg, Henk Colijn, and/or Ed Pfeifer.

 Alumni contact form